-When changing gears, always squeeze drive levers and/or engage neutral lock latches or "park brakes".
-The shift lever may be moved with a knee or by hand.
+When changing gears, always squeeze drive levers to the neutral position.
+The shift lever may be moved with a knee or by hand (engage the neutral lock latches if shifting by hand).

 NOTE: Reverse gear is reverse assist only, the operator must pull the unit backwards.